Home Health Lpn Resume Example

 Strong communication is a must.
 I talk with doctors, patients, and families daily.
 Time management and attention to detail are key, especially when juggling multiple cases at once.

-You need solid clinical judgment and basic computer skills for documentation.
+You need solid clinical judgment and basic computer skills for documentation, and a cover letter is a great place to highlight these strengths.
 Problem-solving comes up a lot, since every patient situation is unique.
 Understanding insurance and discharge planning helps too.

 You want your LPN Case Manager resume to stand out.
 Hiring managers spend less than 7 seconds on each resume, so you need to get noticed fast.